 Avoid narrow dirt roads, two-tracks, and potential dead end roads where you might get stuck, resulting in very costly towing fees.
 Use the park map instead of relying on GPS, Google Maps, or other apps which do not work well here.

 H-58 is suitable for vehicles of all sizes.
 Some park roads have size restrictions and others are not recommended for large recreational vehicles, busses, and vehicles with trailers.
-Click here for more information.
+Click here for more information about size restrictions.

 Bicyclists should be aware that long sections of H-58 have very little shoulder or no shoulder at all.
 Also be aware that H-58 is used by large logging trucks and many types of ORVs.
 Use care while cycling on this curvy road.

 After decades as a dirt and gravel road, H-58 was fulled paved in 2010.
 It was engineered to be a scenic, leisure drive.
 For your safety and the safety of others, PLEASE: